visakhanc/Temperature_Display/README.md

 The output hex file need to be programmed to ATmega8.
 For this, I use avrdude utility and usbasp programmer.
 In this case, just type 'make program' after connecting the programmer.
 If different programmer is used modify the Makefile 'AVRDUDE' section.
 1MHz internal clock of AVR is used, so the default fuses of ATmega8 need not be changed.
 But if fuse were modified previously, change them to: HFUSE = 0xd9, LFUSE = 0xe1

-*Note: If you use, common cathod display, change the definition COMMON_CATHODE to 1 in main.c*
+*Note: Common Anode type display is used by default.
+If you use, Common Cathode display, change the definition COMMON_CATHODE to 1 in main.c*